 Is Dropshipping Worth It?

-As we initially warned, dropshipping is not “the all pink roses way” to build a successful eCommerce business.
+As we mentioned initially, dropshipping is not “all pink roses” and it is not easy to build a successful eCommerce business.
 The model has some definite advantages but comes with a number of built-in complexities and problems you will need to be able to address.

-The good news is that with some careful planning and consideration, most of these problems can be solved and do not have to prevent you from building a thriving, profitable dropshipping business.
+The good news is, with some careful planning and consideration, most problems can be solved and do not have to prevent you from building a thriving and profitable dropshipping business.

 About The Author